gini/gini-capture-sdk-android/componentapiexample/README.md

 ### GVL 4.0.0 and newer

-If the return assistant was enabled when the `GiniVision` instance was created and the client id is configured to extract line items and all the required line item information was successfully extracted, then the `AnalysisFragment` calls the `AnalysisFragmentListener#onProceedToReturnAssistant()` with the extractions needed to show the digital invoice of the return assistant.
+If the return assistant was enabled when the `GiniCapture` instance was created and the client id is configured to extract line items and all the required line item information was successfully extracted, then the `AnalysisFragment` calls the `AnalysisFragmentListener#onProceedToReturnAssistant()` with the extractions needed to show the digital invoice of the return assistant.